Search skillsforcare.org.uk

 Being prepared for CQC inspection seminar

-This one-day online seminar is for services preparing for their CQC inspection.
-Attendees will understand successful approaches to being ready for inspection, how to prepare your staff team, and what you will be expected to evidence and how.
+This one-day online seminar is for services preparing for their CQC assessment.
+Attendees will understand successful approaches to being ready for assessment, how to prepare your staff team, and what you will be expected to evidence and how.
 The content of this module has been updated to align with the new CQC Single Assessment Framework.

 Being prepared for CQC inspection seminar